How to install Ozeki SMS Gateway in Microsoft Azure

 Review virtual machine

 To be able to review and create your virtual machine you first need to accept the licensing agreement.
 This way you confirm that you have an eligible Windows 10 license with multi-tenant hosting rights.
-Confirm the licensing agreement by clicking on the checkbox (Figure 5).
-Finally, click on the blue Review + create button on the bottom.
+Confirm the licensing agreement by clicking on the checkbox (Figure 6).
+Finally, click on the blue Review + Create button at the bottom.
 You will then be forwarded to the review page.

 Create virtual machine

-In the review page you can make sure that all of the details you have provided are correct.
-If you find that something is not correct, you can go back and edit your settings by clicking on the "Previous" button on the bottom.
-Click on the blue Create button on the bottom to create your virtual machine (Figure 6).
+On the review page, you can make sure that all of the details you have provided are correct.
+If you find that something is not correct, you can go back and edit your settings by clicking on the "Previous" button at the bottom.
+Click on the blue Create button at the bottom to create your virtual machine (Figure 7).

 Your deployment is complete